 John W. Ritenbaugh

-John Ritenbaugh observes that the suffering we experience in trials stems from a desire of our carnal nature to bale out, giving in to temptation to satisfy the appetites of the flesh.
+The suffering we experience in trials stems from a desire of our carnal nature to bail out, giving in to temptation to satisfy the appetites of the flesh.
 As the trials become more intense, our flesh ravenously demands to be satisfied, making sin look increasingly more attractive.
 As we stiffen our necks and resist God's will, we automatically lose what we have gained spiritually and become ignorant of His awesome purpose for us.
 We must emulate our Elder Brother, who learned through suffering (resisting the powerful, deceitful pulls of sin), preparing Himself for His role as High Priest.
 Giving in hardens our hearts and alienates us from the fellowship with God.
 Like the original recipients of the letter to the Hebrews, we must soberly reflect upon our calling, unconditionally trusting in God's faithfulness to fulfill His purpose for us.

 The transcript for this audio message is not available yet.

 If you would like to be notified when this transcript is available, please enter your email address in the space below and click the button.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.